Morococha

+Morococha (Quechua: Muruqucha) is a former town in Junín, a department of Peru.
+From 2013 to 2025, its population and administrative functions were gradually transferred to Nueva Morococha, a planned community built about 6 miles away for the town's displaced residents.

+History

+Located near La Oroya, Morococha was established in the early 20th century in an area of Junín dedicated to the country's mineral industry.

-Until 2005 - when China built the Tibet railway - Morococha was famous for holding the most high-mountainous railroad in the world - the branch of Morococha (Lima -Huancayo), which passes at the height of 4818–5000 m above sea level.
+Morococha was famous for hosting the most high-mountainous railroad in the world, a branch the Lima-Huancayo railway, which passes at the height of 4818–5000 m above sea level.
+This record was held until 2005, when a line of the Qinghai–Tibet railway was built.
+Similarly, it once housed the Tuctu Golf Club, also the highest in the world.

-Morococha is near the city La Oroya.

-Open pit mine
+Transfer

+Morococha served as the political capital of the district of the same name until 2013, when it was replaced by Nueva Morococha.

-As of 2013, Morococha was the site of a planned open pit copper mine to be operated by Chinalco, a Chinese firm.
-A new town for the 5,000 residents of Morococha has been built about 6 miles away, but some residents were reported to be resisting location.
+In 2013, Morococha was the site of Toromocho, a planned open pit copper mine to be operated by Chinalco, a Chinese firm.
+A new town for the 5,000 residents of Morococha was built about 6 miles away, but some residents were reported to be resisting location.
 The mine is projected to produce about 250,000 tons of copper a year for about 35 years.

+The town's last remnants were demolished on September 19, 2025.